 Before I start using up my epic fabric stash for clothes, I’ve had a few long-standing unfinished projects that have needed finishing such as this Springtime disappearing 9 quilt.
-I might be able to conjure about a hundred different project ideas in my idea but unfortunately I can’t seem to move onto the next project until I finish off some of the things I have lying about.
+I might be able to conjure about a hundred different project ideas in my head but unfortunately I can’t seem to move onto the next project until I finish off some of the things I have lying about.

 This quilt is a disappearing 9 quilt.
 What the hell is that you ask?
-Well if you’re not familiar with that it basically uses a block formed of 9 small squares sewn together.
+Well if you’re not familiar with that, it basically uses a block formed of 9 small squares sewn together.
 Then you cut that square into 4 quarters.
 So the little rectangles you have left are all a little slightly different.

 Why bother with the effort?